sevagas/macro_pack/README.md

 ## Short description

 The macro\_pack is a tool used to automatize obfuscation and generation of MS Office documents for pentest, demo,  and social engineering assessments.
-The goal of macro path is to simplify antimalware solutions bypass and automatize the process from vba generation to final Office document generation.
+The goal of macro\_pack is to simplify antimalware solutions bypass and automatize the process from vba generation to final Office document generation.
 It is very simple to use:
 * No configuration
 * Everything can be done using a single line of code